ThermoPilot/ThermoPilot/README.md

 ![ThermoPilot GUI](assets/ThermoPilot_GUI.png)

-The ThermoPilot GUI provides real‑time visibility into GPU and CPU temperatures, current EPP value, active thermal stage, and CPU override status — all presented in a clean, lightweight interface designed for clarity and ease of use.
+The GUI provides real‑time visibility into GPU and CPU temperatures,
+current EPP value, active thermal stage, and CPU override status — all in a clean, lightweight interface.

 ---